Pathos0001/PKMods/README.md

 - other stuff

 ## How to Install
-Compile from source or download the latest release, then.
+Compile from source or download the latest release.
+To download, click "releases" from the top, download R2.zip,

 - Open your Prehistoric Kingdom installation folder. (might look like: C:\Program Files (x86)\Steam\steamapps\common\Prehistoric Kingdom Demo)

-### From Precompiled Release:
  - From the release you downloaded, copy the Prehistoric Kingdom_Data contents to your local Prehistoric Kingdom_Data directory.

 Start a game and press F1 to pull up the menu.